Introduction

 columns remain unchanged.

-The transformation of the whole mtcars
+The transformation of the whole mtcars dataset to crisp

 predicates can be done as follows:

-crispMtcars <- mtcars |>
+crisp_mtcars <- mtcars |>

 partition(cyl, vs:gear, .method = "dummy") |>